 [...]
 I read Herbert & Jenifer bits of your Skidelsky indictment: Herbert is genuinely deaf to the nuances of the situation: Jenifer on the whole agreed with you: so did Diana Trilling: Lionel, I thought, rather less.
 I saw no harm in telling them of what you, Aline, Bob, I, Herbert, etc. felt about this imbroglio.
 To-morrow I see Skidelsky: I cannot order or even urge him to write this rather than that kind of book: but I can preach to him about what Mosley means: why I cd not be in a room with him. [...]
-I am about to write to Herbert officially about senior/junior Oxford rapport: 155 nothing about discipline: but something about listening to undergraduate criticism of curricula: and about the reasonableness of their resistance to the idea that they should be treated as recruits for technological forces: Trotsky's labour battalions: the Left is deeply divided on this: the ideal of full developed human beings seems vaguely classical, reactionary, Tory to some: or rather it is theoretically accepted but only after the 154 He didn't.
+158 He didn't.

-155 In 1968 Herbert Hart chaired the University's Committee on Relations with Junior Members, a subject largely overlooked in the Franks Report of 1966, but which had become acutely important in the interim.
-Hart's report, published 1969 and duly implemented, proposed reform of the disciplinary system, and ways of involving students more in the running of the university; it contributed to the quelling of student protests that had, for the most part, already run their course.
-IB believed strongly that student opinion should be consulted more often, and listened to with greater attention.
-He did write to Hart, but not until 10 October. horrible wars are over: when the enemy has been routed: after the corridor of the dictatorship of the good: when, we all know, it will be too late.
+I am about to write to Herbert officially about senior/junior Oxford rapport:159 nothing about discipline: but something about listening to undergraduate criticism of curricula: and about the reasonableness of their resistance to the idea that they should be treated as recruits for technological forces: Trotsky's labour battalions: the Left is deeply divided on this: the ideal of full developed human beings seems vaguely classical, reactionary, Tory to some: or rather it is theoretically accepted but only after the horrible wars are over: when the enemy has been routed: after the corridor of the dictatorship of the good: when, we all know, it will be too late.
 Anti-amateurism can take hideously technocratic forms: the Fulton Report is at once feeble & anti-humane: the troglodyte Hunt who wrote it lives in a Chesterish sort of cavern.
 Reading Russian radicals in the sixties - who also protest against polite class ridden culture - & encourage revolt & outrageous behaviour & explosion: in the simple belief (shared, I suppose, by Cohn Bendit etc.?) that once the "consumer" society is blown up rich full human lives - a world Kibbutz full of natural affection & natural justice, follows - is the old fairy tale: dragon slain: the heroes lose their hideous disguises & live happily for ever after.
 How does one show that this is naive & it all costs seas of blood not followed by the reign of universal love?
 This is what the miserable centrists, the contemptible moderates, the crytpo-reactionary sceptical intellectuals have always agonized over.
-Popper, Hayek, are too dogmatic & too conceited & removed from the actual lives of the people they are prescribing for: & blind, complacent, & scholastic.
-Chomsky156 is too irresponsibly utopian.
+Popper, Hayek, are too dogmatic & too conceited & removed from the actual lives of the people they are prescribing for: & blind, complacent, & 159 In 1968 Herbert Hart chaired the University's Committee on Relations with Junior Members, a subject largely overlooked in the Franks Report of 1966, but which had become acutely important in the interim.
+Hart's report, published 1969 and duly implemented, proposed reform of the disciplinary system, and ways of involving students more in the running of the university; it contributed to the quelling of student protests that had, for the most part, already run their course.
+IB believed strongly that student opinion should be consulted more often, and listened to with greater attention.
+He did write to Hart, but not until 10 October. scholastic.
+Chomsky160 is too irresponsibly utopian.
 Whom shd one follow?
 I long for leaders: I am a natural hero worshipper: I long for a flag: I should readily suppress truth, sign petitions supported by specious reasoning, attack old friends, behave like a partisan, if I found a cause or a leader I wholly believed in: perhaps I can only say this so confidently because I know I shall not find such a one: no feet to sit at [...].
-I have seen Skidelsky: 157 he is clever & nice but understands nothing about people or movements.
+I have seen Skidelsky:161 he is clever & nice but understands nothing about people or movements.
 I have lectured him & told him you & I were both "worried". [...]
 I.